All In (2025): Reception

 For the other matches, Dave Meltzer rated the opening eight-man tag team match 2.25 stars, the eight-man tag team match featuring "Big Boom!"
 A.J.
-3 stars, FTR vs. Outrunners 3 stars, the AEW World Trios Championship match 3.75 stars, the men's and women's Casino Gauntlet matches both 4 stars, the vacant TNT Championship four-way match 3 stars, the AEW World Tag Team Championship three-way match 4 stars, Ospreay & Strickland vs. Young Bucks 5.5 stars, the AEW Women's World Championship match 4.75 stars, and the AEW Unified Championship match 4.75 stars.
+3 stars, FTR vs. Outrunners 3 stars, the AEW World Trios Championship match 3.75 stars, the men's and women's Casino Gauntlet matches both 4 stars, the vacant TNT Championship four-way match 3 stars, the AEW World Tag Team Championship three-way match 4 stars, Ospreay and Strickland vs. Young Bucks 5.5 stars, the AEW Women's World Championship match 4.75 stars, and the AEW Unified Championship match 4.75 stars.

+Aftermath

+Due to Kazuchika Okada winning as the Continental Champion, the Unified Championship adopted the former's Continental Rules (20-minute time limit, no one allowed at ringside, and outside interference strictly prohibited).
+Okada defended the Unified, Continental, and International titles as one championship between All In and the 2025 Continental Classic.
+The tournament itself was only for the Continental Championship, meaning if Okada lost, he would also have to vacate the Unified Championship.
+In the final of the Continental Classic at Worlds End on December 27, 2025, Okada lost to Jon Moxley, forcing him to relinquish the Unified Championship, rendering it inactive.